reagul/pcf-ers-demo/README.md

 $ cd [REPO]
 $ ./mvnw clean install
 ```
-## What it looks like on Concourse ..
+## What it looks like on Concourse

 ![alt tag] (https://github.com/reagul/pcf-ers-demo/blob/master/pcfers-demo.png)

+Note: The red box around Tracker resource and how it will end up looking..

 ### To run the application locally
 The application is set to use an embedded H2 database in non-PaaS environments, and to take advantage of Pivotal CF's auto-configuration for services.
 To use a MySQL Dev service in PCF, simply create and bind a service to the app and restart the app.
 No additional configuration is necessary when running locally or in Pivotal CF.